taisei-project/taisei/README.rst

 Source Code & Development
 -------------------------

-You can obtain the source code from the
-`Releases <https://github.com/taisei-project/taisei/releases>`__ page on GitHub, alongside the binaries.
+You can obtain the source code of the stable releases from the `Releases <https://github.com/taisei-project/taisei/releases>`__ page on GitHub, alongside the binaries.